JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 Another exclusively Java API is the `Objects.hash()` call which we had to quickly re-implement in Kotlin: see the [resulting commit](https://github.com/zamulla/compose-samples/pull/1/commits/cb75696694237cd6d1dff5ff8934b2452fdb35b1).

-> A dependency example that Jetcaster fortunately lacks, but is still fairly popular, is RxJava,
-> a Java framework for managing asynchronous operations.
-> It is recommended to move to `kotlinx-coroutines` before trying a KMP migration.
->
-{style="note"}

 ### Migrate :core:data

 #### Migrate to a multiplatform RSS library